LubeckFRP/lubeck/lubeck-drawing/docs/PERFORMANCE.md

 ## Use asyncCallback to generate your Callback

-That is `GHCJS.Foreign.Callback`.
-This is much faster than `syncCallback`.
+In `GHCJS.Foreign.Callback`, `asyncCallbackN` is generally faster than `syncCallbackN`, but the latter seems to give more predictable GC schedules.

 ## Run performMajorGC in your rendering loop